 Mapping Device name Starting track

 interleaved /dev/rrx0a 0

 direct /dev/rrx0b 0

 interleaved /dev/rrx0c 1

 direct /dev/rrx0d 1

 The mapping used on the 'c' device is compatible with the DEC operating system RT-11.
 The 'b' device accesses the sectors of the disk in strictly sequential order.
-The 'a' device is the most efficient for disk-to-disk copying.
-This mapping is always used by the block device.
+The 'a' device is the most efficient for disk-todisk copying.